-There has recently been a spate of builder collapses, with more expected over the course of 2017.
+There has recently been a spate of builder collapses.

 Builder failure risk has moved up the priority list for most lenders.
 Part of the review by GPS involved inviting some of our quantity surveyors for some sandwiches and a group discussion.
 Items which came out of the review include: